Interactive Visual Reasoning under Uncertainty: Benchmarking env

+We also test contemporary \acp{llm} on symbol-input \ac{env} with GPT-3.5 (\texttt{gpt-3.5-turbo}) \citep{brown2020language,ouyang2022training} and GPT-4 (\texttt{gpt-4-0314}) \citep{openai2023gpt4}.
+As studied in previous research, LLMs demonstrate the ability to understand and reason with the context in which they operate.
+Specifically, we tame the LLMs using a specific template in a multi-round question-answering format.
+Please refer to \cref{supp:gpt} for additional details.

-\subsection{\texorpdfstring{\ac{rl}}{} Methods}
+\subsection{\texorpdfstring{\acl{rl}}{} Methods}

-The \ac{est} environment can be modelled as a \ac{pomdp} for \ac{rl} training.
+The \ac{env} environment can be modeled as a \ac{pomdp} for \ac{rl} training.
 Formally, the \ac{pomdp} problem is a tuple $(S, A, T, R, \Omega, O, \gamma)$, where $S$, $A$, $T$, $R$, $\Omega$ are the state space, the action space, the transition probability, the reward function, and the observation space, respectively.
 Note that the state space covers the ground-truth belief up to each time step $t$.
 The action space, the observation space, and the reward function have been discussed in \cref{sec:env}. $O$ is the observation generator for each state-action pair $(s, a)$ and $\gamma$ is the discount factor (set to $0.99$).
 As mentioned in \cref{sec:env}, we consider two versions of the observation space: the symbol-input version and the pixel-input version.
 For the \ac{pomdp} formulation of the \ac{rl} algorithms, we use a recurrent agent for learning, as the underlying state is not directly observable and has to be inferred from the history of the observation.

 The \ac{pomdp} could also be transformed into an \ac{mdp} if we know the underlying state at each time step.
 Therefore, we also consider a feed-forward architecture for this formulation: if one regards the belief sub-space from the agent's output as the true state space, we can use the belief from the previous time step and the new observation to propose a new trial and update the belief.
 Note that despite a feed-forward architecture being used, the entire process is still recurrent as the belief state's dependency is traced back to the history observation.
-See \cref{fig:model} for a graphical illustration of the general \ac{rl} architecture we use for benchmarking \ac{est}.
-Here we only depict the pixel-input version environment, where the CNN encoder shares the parameters and the agent architecture is either an LSTM module that takes in the history observation or a feed-forward module that uses the agent's belief as an approximate.
+See \cref{fig:model} for a graphical illustration of the general \ac{rl} architecture we use for benchmarking \ac{env}.
+Here we only depict the pixel-input version, where the agent architecture is a CNN encoder module for visual perception and a feed-forward module that uses the agent's belief as an approximate.